Sruthi-sk/dsm-hippocampus/README.md

 - **Hyperparameter Tuning** Investigate the optimal hyperparameters of the DSM concerning the RatInABox environment
 - **Improve Representation Disentanglement:** Implement constraints like positive activations or energy regularization to enhance efficiency and interpretability.
-- **Incorporate Features for BIological Plausibility :** Adding recurrent connections could improve its .
+- **Incorporate Features for Biological Plausibility :** Adding recurrent connections could improve its .
 - **Explore Behavioral Feature Representation:** Investigate whether DSM's latent variables capture distinct behavioral features like boundary adherence or goal-directed movement.
 - **Test in Animal Models:** Validate DSM predictions in new experiments with rodent experiments in virtual reality, manipulating environmental cues.